Telepractice extension: Family services

 In designing ecological momentary supports in your work with families, you need to identify what sort of prompts are relevant to any particular family, and whether you want them to record and send you anything back in response.
 Generally, it’s a good idea to look for skills they could practice or routines they could benefit from.
 For example, if a parent’s goal is to practice using mindfulness techniques to manage stress, your prompt could remind them of this objective, and ask them to consider when they might complete a 10-minute guided meditation.
 The message could also ask them to respond with their self-rated stress levels before and after the meditation.

-Some other types of messages you might consider are:
+Some types of messages you might consider:

 - prompt – a message designed to promote an instant action (e.g. What is Sam doing right now?
 Is this an opportunity to give him lots of positive attention?)